n3mo/data-science/README.md

 (subset lst index f)
 ```

 Returns (filters) a subset of data from a list-of-lists *lst*.
 Column selection is controlled by *index,* which can be either a number or a symbol.
 If *index* is a number, data from the corresponding column is used.
 If *index* is a symbol, then the first row of *lst* is assumed to be a header containing named fields of each column.
 In this situation, data from the corresponding column of data identified by the column name is used, *excluding the first row*--that is, the header row is not subjected to filtering, and is returned un-touched as part of the returned subset.
-In either case, the values from the indexed column are filtered via the function *f*, which is a 1-parameter function that must return a boolean value.
+In either case, the values from the indexed column are filtered via *f*, which is either a 1-parameter function that must return a boolean value, or a string, symbol, or number, in which case filtering is completed with `(λ (x) (equal? x f))`.
 The returned value is a list-of-lists wherein the values in column *index* are #t according to *f*.

 Examples: